US says will impose visa restrictions on individuals 'undermining' Bangladesh elections | Law-Order

 - Bangladesh

-The United States on Friday said it is taking steps to impose visa restrictions on Bangladeshi nationals who are seen to be interfering in or ''undermining'' the upcoming democratic election process in the South Asian nation.
+The United States has said it is taking steps to impose visa restrictions on Bangladeshi nationals who are seen to be interfering in or ''undermining'' the upcoming democratic election process in the South Asian nation.

 General elections are supposed to be held in Bangladesh in late December or January 2024.

-''These persons and members of their immediate family may be found ineligible for entry into the United States,'' it said.
+''These persons and members of their immediate family may be found ineligible for entry into the United States,'' the statement said.

+Individuals, including members of law enforcement agencies, the ruling party, and the political opposition would come under the purview of the restriction as the ''United States is committed to supporting free and fair elections in Bangladesh that are carried out in a peaceful manner,'' it said.

-Miller said the US action reflects the continued commitment of America to supporting Bangladesh's goal of peacefully holding free and fair national elections, and to support those seeking to advance democracy globally.
+Miller said the US action reflects the continued commitment of America to support Bangladesh's goal of peacefully holding free and fair national elections, and to support those seeking to advance democracy globally.

+US Under Secretary for Civilian Security, Democracy and Human Rights Uzra Zeya shared the announcement on her account on X, formerly Twitter, just hours after she met with Bangladesh Prime Minister Sheikh Hasina, who is currently in New York to join the UN General Assembly's annual meeting.

+Bryan Schiller, spokesperson of the US embassy in Dhaka, said the United States has by now enforced visa restrictions against some members of law enforcement agencies, ruling party officials and opposition activists.

 EU ambassador Charles Whiteley on Thursday said the bloc would not deploy a ''fully-fledged'' observer mission.
 While the EU took into account budget constraints, it said the decision also ''reflects the fact that at the present time, it is not sufficiently clear whether the necessary conditions will be met''.